Opinion of compliance

 How long will this process take?

 A Cert of compliance will involve a 1-2 hour site visit followed by a search of relevant planning files.
-The timescale will depend on access to the property and availability of the planning files at the local Authority planning office or on-line.
-Planning files are generally archived after 10 years and can often take 2 weeks to retrive from storage.
+The timescale will depend on access to the property and availability of the planning files at the local Authority planning office.
+Planning files are generally archived after 10 years and can often take 2 weeks to retrieve from storage.

 What is involved in this process?